Complete Archive

 ·

 Death came to my room more than once.
-The first time, I was at home, alone in the dark.
-I
+The first time I was at home, alone in the dark, and woke to a figure crouched near the ceiling with the patience of something that had nowhere else to be.
+I had known for years I would die at fifty-five.

 Life After Transplant — The ongoing reality of living with someone else's heart.